 Casting our productions has proved to be one of the more controversial aspects of running OVO.
 This is partly down to the fact that we don’t believe the conventional audition process is always the best way of casting a show.
 Like exams and job interviews, some people excel in the fevered conditions of an audition, whilst others shrink.
 In our experience, these two responses often seem to bear little or no relation to the actual ability of the actor concerned.

-People sometimes tell us that they think this is unfair.
-But the much vaunted ‘open auditions’ run by some other companies seem so often to result in the same old people playing the same old parts.
-We don’t think this is fair either.
-And the proof of the pudding is in the eating – every OVO cast is different and distinctive, regular actors are frequently cast against type and generally around a quarter of cast members are new to the company in each show.
+In this way we ensure that every OVO cast is different and distinctive, regular actors are frequently cast against type and generally around a quarter of cast members are new to the company in each show.